 General Ripper: Lockhart, whose hatred for both Prophet and the nanosuit program goes right up to irrational hatred to the point that he actively sabotages Hargreave's efforts to save New York City.
 Legion goes into detail regarding Lockhart's hatred for the program, as not only does he consider the use of the technology to be an "abomination" but that he also lost a nephew during the program's early testing phase.

 Watts actually says that the Strawman Has a Point; Every iteration of the Nanosuit up to 2.0 has killed its user, and From a Certain Point of View, they were designed to do it.
 He points out that the suits replace every biological function save independent thought; “assume autonomic, regulatory, and motor functions in the event of somatic damage or operator incapacity.”
+In other words, the system can run itself just fine when the person inside is dead.
 The Nanosuit's purpose is to turn humans into "post-human warriors" - except that the users are not told of this until it is too late.
 Lockhart refuses to see how nothing less will stop the Ceph, and goes insane with his hatred of the suits, but damn.